2177866/liqpay-laravel/README.md

 php artisan vendor:publish --tag=liqpay-migrations
 ```

-Check the created configuration and migration files, make changes, and then run
+Check the created configuration and migration files, make changes (add your own fields if needed), and then run

 ```shell
 php artisan migrate
 ```

+---

+**Custom columns support:**
+If you add custom fields to the `liqpay_subscriptions` table,
+the package provides an [event mechanism](docs/CUSTOM_FIELDS.md) allowing you to process and update those fields before saving the model.

+You can subscribe to the `LiqpaySubscriptionBeforeSave` event to supplement or modify the record dynamically,
+for example — to populate `user_id` from webhook data or any custom logic.

+**See usage example in the [Extending Subscription Model Fields via Event](docs/CUSTOM_FIELDS.md)**

 ## Configuration